ragley/AI-Foosball/pi/MainServer/README.md

 This then calls initializeCan
 Last it will create two threads so the receiveCan and sendCan will run constantly and simultaneously.

+### Other Files
+Other files in this directory cantain various tests for specific functionality including message passing to the server and reading data